Russian Airborne Forces: Russian invasion of Ukraine

 The VDV participated heavily in the Russian invasion of Ukraine.
 In the opening hours of the invasion the VDV attempted to secure key airports and support assaults around Ukraine.
 These paratroopers were recognizable by the orange-and-black Saint George ribbons decorating their helmets and arms.
+Three air assault operations were carried out: in the northern direction, the Hostomel Airport northwest of Kyiv, and in the southern direction, Antonov Bridge over the Dneiper river east of Kherson, and the Kakhovka Dam and Bridge.
+Of the three, the latter two operations were successful in capturing their objective.

 The VDV attempted to paradrop and transport troops with Mi-8 and Mi-17 helicopters and take the Hostomel Airport in northern Kyiv, in order to use the airport to airlift more troops and heavy equipment to take Kyiv as a form of forward "air bridge" that would enable rapid deployment of Russian forces far in advance of the Russian land front, in an action that became known as the Battle of Antonov Airport.
-The VDV troops at the airport then engaged the Ukrainian National Guard's 4th Rapid Reaction Brigade, which with the help of the Ukrainian Air Force encircled the unsupported VDV troops and recaptured the airport, with the Russians escaping to nearby woods.
+The VDV troops had initial success on the first day against the Ukrainian National Guard, but then engaged the 4th Rapid Reaction Brigade, which with the help of the Ukrainian Air Force encircled the unsupported VDV troops and recaptured the airport, with the Russians escaping to nearby woods.
 The next day battle resumed, and the VDV again attempted to land troops at the airport.
 Deploying around 200 helicopters and with support from the Ground Forces arriving from the north (Belarus and Chernobyl), they finally broke through the Ukrainian defenses and established Russian control over the airport.
 In the end, however, the Ukrainians claimed that the airport became too damaged from the battle to be used as an airstrip.